-There may be a variety of financial aids (grants and bursaries) available for students with disabilities.
+There may be a variety of financial aid (grants and bursaries) available for students with disabilities from both government and University sources.
 Speak with your accessibility advisor about possible disability-related financial assistance.

 Apply for the Ontario Student Assistance Program (or the equivalent program in your home province) to determine whether you are eligible for any of the following: